cbirdlab/radBARCODER/README.md

 ```
 #########################################################################
-Sat 05 Sep 2020 01:19:12 AM CDT RUNNING radBARCODER MAXIMIZEBP...
+Sat 05 Sep 2020 01:19:12 AM CDT RUNNING radBARCODER fltrGENOSITES...
 #########################################################################

 Sat 05 Sep 2020 01:19:12 AM CDT VARIABLES READ IN:

-the function that will be run FUNKTION=......cullGENO
+the function that will be run FUNKTION=......fltrGENOSITES
 the reference genome used to map the reads REF=...........paganAlign_ALL_masked_aligned_clean_PfalcMitoGenome.fasta
 the ls pattern shared by all bam files bamPATTERN=....99
 the number of cpu cores for the task THREADS=.......